Open Mike Eagle: Podcasts and comedy

-In June 2015, Eagle along with John Moe, launched "Conversation Parade", a podcast in which the two discuss the show.
+In June 2015, Eagle, along with John Moe, launched "Conversation Parade", a podcast in which the two discuss the Cartoon Network animated television series Adventure Time.
 The podcast has featured guests like Jeremy Shada, John DiMaggio, Hynden Walch, Adam Muto, Kent Osborne, Niki Yang, Olivia Olson, Jesse Moynihan, Jessica DiCicco, Elizabeth Ito, and Neko Case.
 More recently, Open Mike Eagle podcasts regularly on his podcast Secret Skin.
 Mike Eagle also co-hosts the pro wrestling podcast Tights and Fights with Hal Lublin and Danielle Radford on the Maximum Fun Network.
 Mike Eagle also hosts the podcast "What Had Happened Was," during which he conducts in-depth interviews with hip-hop artists about their careers.
-During Season 1, Mike Eagle spoke with producer Prince Paul, and during Season 2 he interviewed rapper and producer El-P. Season 3 featured Mike interviewing producer and record executive Dante Ross.
+During Season 1, Mike Eagle spoke with producer Prince Paul, and during Season 2 he interviewed rapper and producer El-P. Season 3 featured Mike interviewing producer and record executive Dante Ross, while Season 4 featured Questlove.

 Film and television

-Mike Eagle has expressed his appreciation for the Cartoon Network animated television series Adventure Time.
+Eagle has expressed his appreciation for Adventure Time.
 During Adventure Time's tenth season, he appeared in the episode "Son of Rap Bear", voicing a rapping gingerbread man.
 On April 18, 2017, Comedy Central announced they were greenlighting The New Negroes, a stand-up and musical series co-hosted by Open Mike Eagle and Baron Vaughn.
-The New Negroes premiered on Comedy Central on April 9, 2019 and includes a new music video each episode in which Eagle collaborates with other hip-hop artists including MF Doom, Danny Brown, Phonte, and Lizzo.
+The New Negroes premiered on Comedy Central on April 9, 2019, and includes a new music video each episode in which Eagle collaborates with other hip-hop artists including MF Doom, Danny Brown, Phonte, and Lizzo.
 He also appeared in three episodes of Netflix's 2020 show History of Swear Words.
+He writes original songs for AppleTV+'s Strange Planet.